-Likewise, you can use a neem soil soak every 14 days until the infestation is gone, then once every 2 to 3 weeks as a preventative.
+Likewise, as a preventative, you can use a neem soil soak every 14 days until the infestation is gone, then once every 2 to 3 weeks.

 Neem soil soaks and neem cakes are both able to help combat these bugs when they enter or exit the pupal stage.
 But they’re not 100% percent effective.